-- See Articles 6(3)(k) and (l) and 8 of the Audit Committee Regulations and the document "Applicable procedures for reorting and investigating irregularities, available at www.ren.pt. - See Section VI (Concept of "Irregularity") of the document "Applicable procedures for reporting and investigating irregularities".
+- 82 See Article 383 of the Portuguese Companies Code. - 83 See Article 11 of REN's Articles of Association. - 84 See Articles 6(3)(k) and (l) and 8 of the Audit Committee Regulations and the document "Applicable procedures for reorting and investigating irregularities, available at www.ren.pt. - 85 See Section VI (Concept of "Irregularity") of the document "Applicable procedures for reporting and investigating irregularities".